gradywright/kerneldmsuite/README.md

 # Installation and requirements

 The Kernel DM Suite is compatible with MATLAB R2018a and later.
-It requires the MATLAB statistics toolbox be installed to make use of the KD-tree.
+It requires the MATLAB statistics toolbox be installed because it makes use of that toolboxes KD-tree.

 To install, clone the directory with Git:
 ```